CodeFactoryLLC/Public-Projects/README.md

 (more coming soon... under construction)

 ## Transformation & Modernization
-This directory contains links to community projects that are leveraging CodeFactory SDK.
+This directory is under construction, and will contain links to community-sourced projects that are leveraging CodeFactory SDK.
 Please click on each item found below to get further details.

 ### MVC to .Net Core/Blazor
 Contributor | Description